 Equal God eternally

 All the faith which I possess

 O thou noble bosom guest!

-And the good work bring completion
+And to good work bring fulfillment

 Blow in me the spark alive